 Affiliate marketing needs to be run effectively to get the best results.
 Don't leave it on the back-burner.

-This automated online marketing comes with many positives: a marketplace of affiliates seeking you out, automatic approval of affiliates based on your company’s preferences, and cross-currency sales tracking.
+Automating affiliate marketing comes with many positives: a marketplace of affiliates seeking you out, automatic approval of affiliates based on your company’s preferences, and cross-currency sales tracking.
 But to reap those benefits, it’s critical to manage your affiliate partners continually.
-A successful affiliate campaign requires active recruiting and optimizing partners on an ongoing basis.
+A successful affiliate management programme following the affiliate best practices explained in the Smart Insights members' guide requires active recruiting and optimizing partners on an ongoing basis.

 Avoid the “Autopilot” Trap